martinsolent/figma/docs/variables/child_2.md

 ![](./variables_string_2024/assign_2.png)

+### Setting up Variables & Writing Expressions

+We now need to set-up the 3 rectangles so when they are clicked they with change the circle to colour to match the rectangle's colour.

-Now we need to 'wire-up' the Rectangles, select the red Rectangle - then switch the Design to Prototype in the lef Properties panel.
-Click on the `+` icon in the **Interactions** section and then change None to **Set Variable** from the dropdown
+Now we need to 'wire-up' the Rectangles, select the red Rectangle - then switch the Design to Prototype in the left Properties panel.
+Click on the `+` icon in the **Interactions** section and then change **None** to **Set Variable** from the dropdown

 ![](./variables_string_2024/spring_35.png)

-We only have one variable so select **Select_Colour**
+We only have one variable set up, so select **Select_Colour**

 ![](./variables_string_2024/spring_36.png)